 - Request a cash offer

-- Decide if you want to accept it
+- Decide if you want to accept the instant house offer

 - Communicate your preferred move-out date